What are the essential vitamins and minerals for hair growth and a healthy scalp?

 - Specific health conditions.

 The eating habits of a person are the common cause that leads to scalp health deterioration and hair fall.
 Edibles that you include in your diet should be nourishing.
-But, if a person continues to take food materials that finally result in elevation of any of these Tridoshas, then we could observe the following symptoms.
+But, if a person continues to take food materials that finally result in the elevation of any of these Tridoshas, then we could observe the following symptoms.

 Elevated Vata Dosha